Guilleag01/randomDropsMinecraftDatapack/README.md

-# randomDropsMinecraftDatapack
+# Random Drops Minecraft Datapack
-A minecraft datapack that randomices the drops of blocks and mobs
+A minecraft datapack that randomizes the drops of blocks and mobs